 This is part 2 of our regional overview of the medical device industry in Ireland.
 Last week we looked at the West of Ireland, today we look at the South, South East and Midlands regions.

 Cork has significant expertise in orthopaedic technologies.
 Stryker, which manufactures orthopaedic implants, minimally invasive surgical equipment and neurovascular products, is the biggest medical device employer in Cork.
-Stryker are building a new 44,000 sq. ft. surgical innovation centre in Cork that will conduct research on the surgical issues of bone cutting and soft tissue dissection.
+Stryker is building a new 44,000 sq. ft. surgical innovation centre in Cork that will conduct research on the surgical issues of bone cutting and soft tissue dissection.
 Stryker employs 1,200 people across its 3 Irish sites, two of which are located in Cork.
 DePuy Synthes produces orthopaedic knees and hips from its Cork plant, employing over 600 people.
 This site also includes a global supply chain operation and an R&D Innovation Centre.
 Boston Scientific employs approximately 1,100 people in Cork and produces over 5,600 devices, primarily for their Cardiology, Rhythm and Vascular Group, Endoscopy, and Urology & Women’s Health Divisions. ‘

 Waterford hosts contact lens manufacturer Bausch & Lomb and precision engineering company Schivo.
 Bausch & Lomb is investing €75 million to increase its manufacturing capacity.
 Nypro Healthcare announced plans to establish a state-of-the-art facility in Waterford, which will create more than 200 jobs manufacturing complex respiratory and injection devices.
 Clearstream in Enniscorthy, which was bought by CR Bard, has added 160 roles since 2011 and, after a significant capital investment in its facility, will have the capacity to add 200 more roles in the coming years.
 Boston Scientific employs over 700 people in Clonmel and manufactures all of their pacemakers and implantable defibrillators for the global market.
 Abbott Vascular is also located in Clonmel and manufactures a host of vascular devices for the international market.